-The preparation of the Financial Statements requires the application of estimates and assumptions which may affect the results reported in the Financial Statements.
+The preparation of the financial statements requires the application of estimates and assumptions which may affect the results reported in the financial statements.
 The estimates and assumptions adopted are those which the Board considers to be appropriate at the reporting date.
 Estimates and assumptions will change from time to time depending on prevailing circumstances.
 Estimates, by their nature, are based on judgement and available information.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying value of assets and liabilities are those used to determine the fair value of assets which are designated as "fair value through profit or loss".
-The impact of changes in the key estimates and assumptions adopted are discussed in the Investment Manager's Report on page 27 and 28 and page 76 of the annual report.
+The impact of changes in the key estimates and assumptions adopted are discussed in the Investment Manager's Report on pages 29, 30 and 80 of the annual report.